pzverkov/app-survival-android/README.md

-# app-survival-android (web game, TypeScript, Node.js, Vite)
+# ResilientMind - Android (web game, TypeScript, Node.js, Vite)

 ## Project

-App Survival Android Release Night is a web based simulation game inspired by real Android production incidents.
-It compresses production constraints into a playable loop: design an architecture graph, ship under pressure, and keep user sentiment, reliability, security, and compliance from collapsing at the same time.
+App Survival ResilientMind - Android is a web-based simulation game inspired by real Android production incidents.
+It compresses production constraints into a playable loop: design an architecture graph, ship under pressure, and maintain user sentiment, reliability, security, and compliance simultaneously.

 Inspired by Server Survival by pshenok at https://pshenok.github.io/server-survival/ This project is an original implementation and is not affiliated with the original author.
 No code or assets were copied from the original project.